Voltaire Y. Rosales: Early life and education

 Voltaire Y. Rosales took the bar examinations in 1981 and landed in the twenty-fifth place with a grade of 84.5 percent.
 He then started his legal career as an attorney at the Santos, Balgos and Perez Law Office.
 After, Voltaire Rosales worked as Chief of Staff for Congressman Rafael B. Legaspi of the lone district of Aklan.

 In 1986, he joined the Office of the Solicitor General and rose to the rank of Senior Solicitor.
 Ten years after, in 1995, he was sworn in as a Regional Trial Court Judge of Tanauan, Batangas by Chief Justice Reynato Puno.
-Soon after he was promoted to Executive Judge assigned to handle multiple salas handling heinous crimes.
+Soon after he was promoted to Executive Judge assigned to handle multiple salas handling severe crimes.